 How is it that a God of Love can be so vengeful?

-We can witness the gentleness and meekness of the Messiah, the patience of the Father in the wilderness and the quiet voice of the Spirit with Elijah in the cave and know that God is merciful.
+We can see the gentleness and meekness of the Messiah, the patience of the Father in the wilderness and the quiet voice of the Spirit with Elijah in the cave and know that God is merciful.

 The answer is found in His name.